In Another Recession, It Could Be Tough For Washington To Boost The Economy

 There is one semi-bright spot, however: Households have much less debt than they did prior to the recession.

-That said, there are a lot of households who would be on really shaky ground if a recession hit — for example, 4 in 10 Americans say they wouldn't be able to come up with $400 in an emergency.
+That said, there are a lot of households that would be on really shaky ground if a recession hit — for example, 4 in 10 Americans say they wouldn't be able to come up with $400 in an emergency.

-It's not like there's ever a great time for a recession.
-But if one comes in the next couple of years, it could be an extraordinarily bad time for it.
+It's not like there's ever a great time for a recession, but if one comes in the next couple of years, it could be an extraordinarily bad time for it.